West Coast Whitebait

 You haven't experienced Hokitika until you've tried the original whitebait pizza at Fat Pipi Pizzas.
 In the heart of the township, enjoy gourmet treats that extend beyond pizza and discover why this unique West Coast eating house has featured in the Lonely Planet travel guide for the past four years.

 ‘Runner-up Cafe of the Year 2012/13 West Coast Region’ by Café Magazine and ‘Highly Commended’ in the 2014 NZ Pie Awards.
 Open 7 days from 6.30am, on main street opposite historic Town Clock.
 Extensive menu, including Gluten Free & homemade fare.
 Whitebait available all year.
 Awesome coffee, reasonable prices & great service.
 No surcharge on Public Holidays.

 Ocean View Restaurant & Bar

-Located at the Beachfront Hotel and elevated above the beach, allowing you to enjoy top quality dining whilst watching waves break on the shore.
-Make the most of this view of the Tasman Sea and relax with a wine or a beer before you dine in the restaurant.
+The newly refurbished Oceanview Restaurant with its sleek design and comfort located at the Beachfront Hotel and elevated above the beach allowing you to enjoy top quality dining whilst watching waves break on the shore.
+Make the most of this amazing view of Tasman Sea and relax with a wine or a beer before you dine in the restaurant.
 Also part of the complex is the casual Coasters Bar on Revell Street for true West Coast hospitality.